luxfi/docs/network/docs/learn/lux/lnm.md

 Since both the public keys and stake weights of all validators are recorded on the primary network's P-chain, they are readily accessible to any virtual machine run by the validators.
 Therefore, the Subnets do not need to communicate with each other about changes in their respective sets of validators, but can simply rely on the latest information on the P-Chain.
-Therefore, AWM introduces no additional trust assumption other than that the validators of the origin Subnet are participating honestly.
+Therefore, LNM introduces no additional trust assumption other than that the validators of the origin Subnet are participating honestly.

 ## Reference Implementation

-A Proof-of-Concept VM called [XSVM](https://github.com/luxfi/xsvm) was created to demonstrate the power of AWM.
-XSVM enables simple AWM transfers between any two Subnets if run out-of-the-box.
+A Proof-of-Concept VM called [XSVM](https://github.com/luxfi/xsvm) was created to demonstrate the power of LNM.
+XSVM enables simple LNM transfers between any two Subnets if run out-of-the-box.